How To Dissolve Gallstones Naturally And What Causes Them

 Having high levels of cortisol in the body means you’re stressed out, and this can also increase your risk of gallstones.
 When you are constantly stressed, your body produces more of the stress hormone cortisol, leading to various health problems.
 This is the reason why stress management is important if you want to maintain a healthy body.

-Excessive insulin can also cause pigment gallstones because it depletes the bile reserve.
-Insulin is a hormone responsible for allowing your body to use sugar from the carbs you eat for energy.
+Excessive Fat Storing Hormone can also cause pigment gallstones because it depletes the bile reserve.
+Fat Storing Hormone is a hormone responsible for allowing your body to use sugar from the carbs you eat for energy.
 This is the reason why a lot of people with diabetes can get gallstones.

 - Low-Fat Diets